IVEHydra/CustomDrops/README.md

 **CustomDrops** is a plugin for **SpigotMC** that Manages Drops and EXP of Blocks, Entities, Fishing and PiglinBartering.

+# Why was it abandoned?

+This plugin has been abandoned, as I'm working on new projects that will give the ability to do many more things, such as handle drops.

 # More Details

 https://www.spigotmc.org/resources/customdrops-1-8-1-21-4-gui-custom-conditions-custom-actions.119471/